 Lisa is the editor of the online magazine, The Wonder of Childhood, a free online monthly magazine devoted to parenting and Waldorf education.
 She offers a monthly program based in the rhythm of the year, which may be found, on her blog Celebrate the Rhythm of Life.
 Lisa is drawn to the sacred in the everyday, particularly around connection and nourishment through food and relationship, with the natural world, and with each other.
 She lives in Vermont with her family and flock of hens.

 Marianne is the Director of the California Coast LifeWays Early Childhood Training.
 She has been involved in Waldorf education for over 40 years as a mother, early childhood teacher and facilitator of Waldorf parenting groups.
 She holds a B.A. in English and attended Emerson College in England, a center for Waldorf teacher training.
 Much of Marianne’s focus and interest has been on all things early childhood.
 She was a co-founder of The Ark (Fair Oaks, CA) in 1977, one of the first Waldorf toy stores in North America.
 The growing interest in Waldorf education in this country led her to become the first Managing Editor of Renewal, A Journal for Waldorf Education.
 For 15 years Marianne developed and led parent support groups in the Sacramento, CA area and for 8 years she taught in the San Francisco Waldorf School Parenting program.
 She is also the Administrator of the Online Waldorf Library www.waldorflibrary.org , a website for Waldorf educational resources.
 She and her husband, Dave, have two Waldorf educated adult children and three adorable grandchildren.

 When her own children were young, Mary had a LifeWays home program with such a long waiting list that she decided a LifeWays center was necessary.
-In 2002, she opened LifeWays Early Childhood Center in Milwaukee where she still works alongside a wonderful staff of caregivers.
+In 2002, she opened LifeWays Early Childhood Center in Milwaukee where she served as director for 13 years.